tide-foundation/Tide-h4x2/README.md

 Where passwordPoint is a point derived from the user's password.

-Even if someone knows Prism1, they still have to try virtaully infinite possibilities for Prism2, which will be throttled by the ORK, hence lowering their probably of success to virtually zero.
+Even if someone knows Prism1, they still have to try virtually infinite possibilities for Prism2, which will be throttled by the ORK, hence lowering their probably of success to virtually zero.

 ## Troubleshooting
 Ask for any help in the Discord channel!
 The community and our devs are there for you.